MichaelD3289/vite-react-ts-scss-starter/README.md

 This can be done with the `npm run testui`

 This will automatically open a browser window with the test dashboard.

+## Additional Packages

+___

+List of packages that could be useful for your project

+- Zod - typescript schema validation library

+- MSW (Mock service worker) - setting up a mock server for testing